Deciding At What Age To Give A Kid A Smartphone

 Patty's main concern was safety.
 When Syndey was in fourth grade, the bus missed her stop enough times to really worry her parents.
 Without means to call an adult, she would walk to school near a busy highway.

 That's when Patty gave her daughter a flip phone.
-But Sydney never charged it — she forgot about it — to her, a flip phone wasn't fun.
+But Sydney never charged it — she forgot about it.
+To her, a flip phone wasn't fun.
 "She wasn't using the junky phone," says Patty.
-So when her husband wanted to upgrade his old iPhone, they decided to give it to Sydney as a hand-me-down.
+So when her husband wanted to upgrade his iPhone, they decided to give the old one to Sydney as a hand-me-down.

-Patty says she definitely rolled her eyes at the idea of her child having a smartphone, but ultimately decided pull the trigger for one main reason: peace of mind.
+Patty says she rolled her eyes at the idea of her child having a smartphone, but ultimately decided to allow it for one main reason: peace of mind.

 On the other side of the debate, there's Mercy Shannon.
-She's nine years old and doesn't have a cell phone.
+She's 9 years old and doesn't have a cellphone.
 She likes playing house, playing outside and singing on her karaoke machine.

-Mercy's mom, Brooke Shannon, like many other parents of elementary school kids, faced the cell phone decision early on.
+Mercy's mom, Brooke Shannon, like many other parents of elementary school kids, faced the cellphone decision early on.
 "They started asking for a phone in first grade," she says about her kids.

 In addition to wanting her kids to have a break from screens, Brooke worries about the effects, specifically, of social media.

-"Children just don't have the brain development at this age to be able to navigate the tricky social situations that come with social media."
+"Children just don't have the brain development at this age to be able to navigate the tricky social situations that come with social media," she says.

-Which isn't just a parent concern.
-Richard Freed, a California-based child psychologist, and author of a book on the subject, wanted to research the topic after seeing an increase in the number of children coming to him with anxiety and depression.
+That isn't just a parent concern.
+Richard Freed, a California-based child psychologist and author of a book on the subject, wanted to research the topic after seeing an increase in the number of children coming to him with anxiety and depression.

 His suggestion?
-Putting some ground rules in place.
-"I want parents to understand how remarkably powerful and seductive these technologies are."
+Put some ground rules in place.
+"I want parents to understand how remarkably powerful and seductive these technologies are," he says.

 Many agree that there's no magic age to give a kid a smartphone.
-Common Sense Media, a nonprofit focused on kids and technology, says rather than considering the age of a child, focus on their maturity.
+Common Sense Media, a nonprofit focused on kids and technology, says rather than considering the age of a child, focus on maturity.
 Some questions to consider are:

 - Are they responsible with their belongings?